 By using this meditation, we can heal ourselves, become more self-aware, and express ourselves more genuinely.

 This meditation establishes and nurtures a deeper connection between two or more people by tapping into higher levels of compassion.
-This is what Miguel does with his team and for the millions who love his work as compassion is part of the 6-Phase Meditation technique that I teach.
+This is what Miguel does with his team and for the millions who love his work as compassion is part of the 6 Phase Meditation technique I teach.

 This is a type of inner work used for reprogramming past beliefs or breaking behaviors that no longer serve us.

-Hypnotherapy is a type of reprogramming that brings one into an alpha level of the mind.
-While being in this state, they recall and re-wire their memories, often from a very early age that shaped their mental patterns.
+Hypnotherapy is a type of reprogramming that brings one to an alpha level of the mind.
+While being in this state, they recall and re-wire their memories, often from a very early age, that shaped their mental patterns.